The Benefits of a Trusted ContactOctober 15, 2019 Judith Ward, CFP®, Senior Financial Planner

 The research indicates that cognitive impairment is increasingly likely for those in their 80s and older.
 And the severity of the impairment increases with age.
 These individuals are usually unaware that their cognitive faculties are slipping and can become more vulnerable to financial exploitation.

-This year, the Financial Industry Regulatory Authority (FINRA) addressed these concerns by implementing new rules designed to help protect the finances of vulnerable individuals.
+Last year, the Financial Industry Regulatory Authority (FINRA) addressed these concerns by implementing new rules designed to help protect the finances of vulnerable individuals.
 One provision requires broker-dealers to make a reasonable effort to obtain the name of a trusted contact for their brokerage and other retail customer accounts.

 A trusted contact is an individual identified and selected by the account owner who can be contacted by the financial firm if something seems amiss.
 For example, if the firm is concerned that the account owner is no longer able to handle their financial affairs, if the account owner cannot be reached, or if there is a reason to suspect fraud or financial exploitation, the firm is authorized to reach out to the trusted contact for guidance.
 Additionally, the financial firm can temporarily withhold the disbursement of funds or securities while any matters are being investigated.